 Regarding increase demand, China and India are the major factors.
 Each has over one billion people.
 China's energy use alone has doubled in the last twenty years.
 In 1993 China, as a nation of one billion people, only had 700 thousand automobiles and 15 million motorcycles.
 Today, only eleven years later, there are 10 million automobiles in China.
 China uses 1.7 barrels of crude per person per year.
 By comparison, Mexico uses 7 barrels per person per year.
 Now if China's usage rises only to the level of Mexico's, daily normal consumption in China will rise to 24 million barrels per day.
 That is more than the very wealthy United States of America now uses.
 That will place China as the largest consumer of oil in the world.

 One prognosticator said he had calculated the date that demand worldwide will outrun supply and ability to produce, will arrive at July 2, 2006.
-This is the end of 2004!
+(We are at the end of 2004!)
 But wait a minute!
 That was a conservative guess, because another prognosticator—a Princeton professor and geophysicist, Dr. Kenneth Defferyes, countered that estimate by calculating that the date is sometime in late November, 2005.
 That is only a year away.
 This does not mean that oil will suddenly disappear.
 He has calculated that November 2005 is the date when demand is going to outrun inability to get it out of the ground and refine it.

 Another man, Dr. Stephen Leeb, and others have calculated that every last barrel of oil will be gone sometime in 2029, but they caution that long before that the quality of the crude will drastically drop, and because of the increasing cost of refining that poor crude, the price of a gallon of gasoline by 2029 will rise from $12.00 to $15.00 a gallon.
 You think it is expensive now!